Damián González

-Damián González González (born 5 January 1993) is a Uruguayan footballer who plays as a left winger for Chilean club Deportes Temuco.
+Damián González González (born 5 January 1993) is a Uruguayan footballer who plays as a left winger for Chilean club Rangers.
 He can also operate as a left-back.

 Club career

 Born in Montevideo, Uruguay, González started his career with Bella Vista in 2012.
 In 2013, he switched to Montevideo Wanderers.

 In his homeland, he also has played for Progreso (loan), Canadian (loan), Rentistas, Juventud Las Piedras and Cerrito.

 In the second half of 2022, González moved abroad and signed with Universidad de Concepción in the Primera B de Chile.

-In 2024, he switched to Deportes Temuco.
+In 2024, González switched to Deportes Temuco.
+Two seasons later, he joined Rangers de Talca.

 Personal life

 He is nicknamed Bala (Bullet) due to his speed.